 In addition to the enormity of saving lives, many more readers have told me my books have changed their lives.
 Still others have told me my work has changed their perspective.
 I needed to understand that, too.

 I’ve always known that what makes my work different was related to the way I write women and other aliens, the way I exclude the kinds of pain and suffering often associated with belonging to a traditionally marginalised group.
-My main characters are all queer women, and none are raped, threatened with rape or homophobic violence, or discriminated against in any way for being women or queer.
+My main characters are all queer women, and none are raped, threatened with rape or homophobic violence, or discriminated against for being women or queer.
 As friend and critic, writer, publisher and all-around perspicacious person Timmi Duchamp pointed out in an essay, I exclude certain challenges.
 Excluding particular oppressions and discourse associated with being a queer woman allows me to include women in the human race: I exclude to include.

 It was that new respect for data that led to my blog post about bias in publishing,